Shutterstock 2276430531

 If that sounds like a bit of a privacy minefield to you, it certainly can be.

 You need to be very careful when choosing a 3rd party intent data supplier, because of data privacy laws such as GDPR.
 Lots of 3rd party data comes from marketing cookies or something called the 'bidstream', which can violate these laws.
-Plus, third party marketing cookies are set to be phased out in the near future by Google (although the timeline for this change does keep changing!)
+Plus, 3rd party marketing cookies are being phased out by Google (although the timeline for this change does keep changing!)

 With that in mind, it's important to work with intent data suppliers you can trust and where possible, B2B intent suppliers who generate their own first party intent data.